Charlie Elder

 birds red list

-The new UK Birds of Conservation Concern 'red list' was published in December - up once again since my While Flocks Last travels and now totalling more than a quarter of British birds.
-My piece for the Western Morning News on the worrying declines can be read by clicking here.
+The new UK Birds of Conservation Concern 'red list' was published in December 2015 - up once again since my While Flocks Last travels and now totalling more than a quarter of British birds.

-Few And Far Between made the Christmas Books selection in the Daily Mail.
+Few And Far Between made the Christmas Books selection in the Daily Mail (right).

 Picture